jagadeesh-usd/AI-Financial-Analysis-Agent/README.md

-Here’s your full README.md rewritten in clean, professional Markdown format, ready to drop into your repo 👇
 # 📈 AI-Powered Multi-Agent Financial Analysis System

 This repository contains the complete source code and documentation for a **real-world financial analysis system powered by agentic AI**.